Alejogb1/job-board/blog-data/regular-expression-in-json-data-validation.md

 One thing that I'd recommend is to not re-invent the wheel and instead take a look at libraries that already provide robust solutions for schema validation there are some good ones available in all sorts of languages That way you'd avoid writing code like this from the ground up

-Okay so a few pointers for you now if you want to dig deeper into this topic
+ so a few pointers for you now if you want to dig deeper into this topic

 First regex itself its a field that needs its own time to understand it if you really want to know what you are doing so I recommend taking a look at the book "Mastering Regular Expressions" by Jeffrey Friedl it’s a deep dive into the world of regex and it's a very useful book for your daily tech life